aenniw/ARDUINO/skarsta/docs/case_bridge-v1.md

 ## Assembly

 - Add Arduino-Nano, buck converter and h-bridge to case cover plate and fix them with screws, if needed use `screw-spacer.stl` for buck converter
-- Wire all components on case cover plate together based on wiring diagram (optionally 2 [Female 8-pin sockets](https://www.ebay.com/itm/10pcs-8-Pin-Female-Tall-Stackable-Header-Connector-Socket-For-Arduino-Shield-kn/373209884238) can be inserted cover plate slot for _GND_ and _V5_)
+- Wire all components on case cover plate together based on wiring diagram
+  - optionally bridge pins on 2 [Female 8-pin sockets](https://www.ebay.com/itm/10pcs-8-Pin-Female-Tall-Stackable-Header-Connector-Socket-For-Arduino-Shield-kn/373209884238) and insert them to cover plate slot for _GND_ and _V5_
   <details>
     <summary>Mounted case cover plate</summary>
     <p align="center">